riadhassan/Medical-Imaging-research-Group/content/_index.md

       text: |
         <br>

-        The **Biomedical Robotics, AI and Imaging Network (BRAIN) Lab** has been a center of excellence for Medical Imaging research, development since its founding in 2022.
+        The **Biomedical Robotics, AI and Imaging Network (BioRAIN) Lab** has been a center of excellence for Medical Imaging research, development since its founding in 2022.

   - block: collection
     content: